Here's what people are saying about the show

 "Marie 's web series about the trials and tribulations of life, dating, and love in Brooklyn has a magical quality to it.
 Between each webisode is a gorgeously lensed and beautifully styled recipe process that relates to the storyline.
 My Life in Sourdough imbues storylines with a feminine, sensual quality, while keeping situational humor at its heart and the connection to food both seamless and natural."

-"New York-based filmmaker and photographer Marie C. has a lofty resume to her name.
-She creates short films for countless inspiring businesses and personalities, is the creative force behind her own offbeat cooking series My Life in Sourdough – now in its third series, with a fourth in the pipeline.
+"New York-based filmmaker and photographer Marie C has a lofty resume to her name.
+She creates award-winning short films for countless inspiring businesses and personalities, and is the creative force behind her own alternative cooking web series My Life in Sourdough – now in its third series, with a fourth in the pipeline.
 Modeled loosely on Marie’s own passionate life lived through the most humble of foods, My Life in Sourdough is a romcom-come-cooking show chronicling the culinary adventures of a French girl looking for love as orgasmic as bread making."

 " My Life in Sourdough plays with gourmet hipster culture through a hybrid fiction, autobiography and cooking show format.
 This genre innovation allows Marie to explore her combined interests in cooking and awkward romantic interactions - and to cleverly blend the well-known cooking show format with an offbeat narrative about the difficulties of finding true love in Brooklyn."

 "I am a sucker for a good romantic comedy.
 Even better if it offers a refreshing angle on the single life and better still if it involves the love of food!"